GailbertH/GailbertH/README.md

 - 👋 Hi, I’m @GailbertH
-- 👀 I’m interested in Game, Mobile Other form of software development, I also Like Anime and I am huge Gamer
+- 👀 I’m interested in Game, mobile, and other form of software development, I also Like Anime and I am huge Gamer.
+I love to draw sometimes https://www.artstation.com/gailbert
 - 🌱 I’m currently learning Golang and Docker
 - 📫 How to reach me you can email me at gailbert.huang@gmail.com or link up with me in Linkedin https://www.linkedin.com/in/gailbert-huang-26809198/